Breakdown (music)

-In music, a breakdown is a part of a song in which various instruments have solo parts (breaks).
+In music, a breakdown is a section of a song in which various instruments have solo parts (breaks).
 This may take the form of all instruments playing the verse together, and then several or all instruments individually repeating the verse as solo parts.

-A breakdown is a popular musical style particularly in bluegrass, notable examples being Earl Scruggs' "Foggy Mountain Breakdown" and Bill Monroe's "Bluegrass Breakdown".
+A breakdown is a popular musical section, particularly in bluegrass, notable examples being Earl Scruggs' "Foggy Mountain Breakdown" and Bill Monroe's "Bluegrass Breakdown".

+Definition and origins

+According to music historian Allen Lowe the definition of a breakdown is complex and contested, with different shades of meaning in different musical genres, including both white and black American musical history.
+It is characterized by solo performance, improvisation, and a focus on rhythmic or pentatonic patterns.

+A Union soldier in Charleston, South Carolina in 1865 recorded that young black people celebrating the end of the American Civil War with joyful singing in the streets "ended their songs with a 'shout' and a 'breakdown'."
+Celebratory songs included Kingdom Coming and Oh we'll hang Jeff Davis from a sour apple tree.